antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2.md

 <a id="VAGABOND_interim_course_R2"> </a>

-Vagabond Course: Investigating Intra-tumor Heterogeneity in Neuroblastoma
+Vagabond R2 Bioinformatics Course Day 1: Finding causes in Neuroblastoma genomics data
 =================================

-*Analyse tumor heterogeneity in neuroblastoma using the web-based genomics analysis and visualization platform R2*
+*Introduction to bioinformatics tools using the web-based genomics analysis and visualization platform R2 and neuroblastoma data *

 This resource is located online at http://r2-training-courses.readthedocs.io